bkiers/PCREParser/README.markdown

 An ANTLR grammar that generates a parser able to parse [PCRE](http://www.pcre.org/pcre.txt) (Perl compatible regular expressions) and produce an abstract syntax tree (AST) of such expressions.

+For a JavaScript version, checkout [the js branch](https://github.com/bkiers/PCREParser/tree/js).

 ### Download/get library

 To get the library, checkout the source and run the `jar` target from the Ant build file, or